 Generation of wavelength-independent subwavelength Bessel beams using metasurfaces

 Wei Ting Chen, Mohammadreza Khorasaninejad, Alexander Y. Zhu, Jaewon Oh, Robert C. Devlin, Aun Zaidi, and Federico Capasso.
 2017.
-“Generation of wavelength-independent subwavelength Bessel beams using metasurfaces.”
-Light Science and Applications, 6.
+“Generation of Wavelength-Independent Subwavelength Bessel Beams Using Metasurfaces”.
+Light Science and Applications, 6. doi:10.1038/lsa.2016.259

 Bessel beams are of great interest due to their unique non-diffractive properties.
 Using a conical prism or an objective paired with an annular aperture are two typical approaches for generating zeroth-order Bessel beams.
 However, the former approach has a limited numerical aperture (NA), and the latter suffers from low efficiency, as most of the incident light is blocked by the aperture.
 Furthermore, an additional phase-modulating element is needed to generate higher-order Bessel beams, which in turn adds complexity and bulkiness to the system.
 We overcome these problems using dielectric metasurfaces to realize meta-axicons with additional functionalities not achievable with conventional means.
 We demonstrate meta-axicons with high NA up to 0.9 capable of generating Bessel beams with full width at half maximum about as small as similar to lambda/3 (lambda = 405 nm).
 Importantly, these Bessel beams have transverse intensity profiles independent of wavelength across the visible spectrum.
 These meta-axicons can enable advanced research and applications related to Bessel beams, such as laser fabrication, imaging and optical manipulation.